-Manitoba’s minimum wage rose to $11.35 on October 1, 2018.
-It is projected that the labour market is expected to lift hourly labour income by an average of 2.0 per cent annually over the next seven years.
+Manitoba’s minimum wage rose to $11.65 on October 1, 2019.
+It is projected that the labour market will lift hourly labour income by an average of 2.0 per cent annually over the next seven years.
 This is expected to push up personal incomes in Manitoba by an average of 3.2 per cent annually over the same period.

 Based on the projected 166,500 job openings, 62 per cent requires some post-secondary education and training (for example, university or college degree, or a trade certification).
 Meanwhile, 38 per cent may not need post-secondary training or education but will require occupation-specific or on-the-job training.

 The expected job openings in the seven-year period translates to about 23,800 job openings a year.
 The following are the occupation groups that are projected to have the highest job openings in this period:

 The greatest demand will be for sales and service workers at 32,000 job openings or 19.2 per cent of the total Manitoba job openings outlook.
 The highest number of job openings will be for: